Linen has some strong attributes that place it high on the list of eco-friendly fabrics.

 Inquiry; We're making it a priority to investigate and stay up to date with changes within our supply chain.
 Staying up to date helps us identify new opportunities for change.
 We review other companies in other industries to see if we can learn from their experience.

 We take water from our own source.
 When processing yarn and fabric we use water which has filtered through basalt rock and is drawn from over 100 metres below ground.
-This water is naturally soft with no impurities which is important for processing of linen.
+This water is naturally soft with no impurities which is important for the processing of linen.

-Tumbled finish; This finishing process allows us produce laundered finish fabric without using water.
+Tumbled finish; This finishing process allows us to produce laundered finish fabric without using water.
 The system simulates the churning of a laundering process in tubes of fast moving air.

 Our process uses electricity and gas for power.
 As it is a key cost factor we are always looking for ways to do more with less.
 Our approach to energy is two fold;